Exit Interview and Clearance Procedure

 c.
 Each staff employee must obtain the proper signatures on the Employee Clearance Record and schedule a meeting with Human Resources to review appropriate benefit termination and benefit continuation.

 d.
-The completed Employee Clearance Record must be submitted to Human Resources prior to receiving the final salary payment.
+The completed Employee Clearance Record must be submitted to Human Resources prior to the employee's last day of work.